 - All malignant cancers of the muscles (not including sarcomas) are rated under code 5327.

 While each of these codes has different rating guidelines, the bottom-line principle used to rate Musculoskeletal Cancers and Tumors is to rate the main symptoms that it causes.
 For example, if a tumor in the shoulder causes limited motion, then it would be rated under code 5201 for limited motion of the shoulder.
-If a musculoskeletal tumor protrudes into the abdomen and blocks Ratings for Cancers and Tumors of the Musculoskeletal System page for more details.
+If a musculoskeletal tumor protrudes into the abdomen and damages the liver, it would be rated under code 7311 for liver injury residuals.
+See the Ratings for Cancers and Tumors of the Musculoskeletal System page for more details.

 In any case where Musculoskeletal Cancers and Tumors are rated under a code not listed above, then the final code for the condition would be two four-digit numbers hyphenated together: i.e. 5329-5201.
 The first four-digit code defines the condition as soft tissue sarcoma while the last four-digit code tells how it is rated (limited motion of the shoulder).

-If Musculoskeletal Cancers or Tumors lead to loss of use or amputation of a limb, then it may also qualify for Special Monthly Compensation in addition to or instead of the standard compensation.
+If Musculoskeletal Cancers or Tumors lead to loss of use or amputation of a limb, then it may also qualify for Special Monthly Compensation instead of, or in addition to, the standard compensation.